 There are not many V2G compatible cars on the market, with only Nissan Leaf, Mitsubishi Outlander, and Ford F-150 Lightning officially confirmed to be V2G compatible when writing this article.

 Hyundai, Kia, MG, and Porche are the next most likely candidates, but there is no official confirmation.

-There are rumors that Tesla can support V2G, but the company advises against V2G use, and by doing so, you could void the warranty.
+There are rumors that Tesla can support V2G, but the company advises against V2G use, and you could void the warranty by doing so.

 It’s safe to say that for V2G to succeed, automakers must do their part too.